dougspeed/LDAK/README.md

 # 4B - Compile a Mac version from source code:
 (note that if using Linux, you should instead follow the instructions in 4A)

 Please download and extract the file Source_Code.zip (available at the top of this page).
-If you open a terminal window, and navigate to the Source_Code folder, then you can hopefully compile LDAK using one of the following two commands (note that the second command will compile a slightly reduced version of LDAK, that is unable to compute weightings)
+If you open a terminal window, and navigate to the Source_Code folder, then you can hopefully compile LDAK using one of the following two commands (note that the second command will compile a slightly reduced version of LDAK, that is unable to compute LDAK weightings)

 ```
-gcc -O3 -o ldak6.3 ldak_nomkl.c libqsopt.mac.a -lblas -llapack -lm -lz
+gcc -O3 -o ldak6.3 ldak_nomkl.c libqsopt.mac.a -lblas -llapack -lm -lz -lzstd
 ```
 ```
-gcc -O3 -o ldak6.3 ldak_nomkl_noqsopt.c -lblas -llapack -lm -lz
+gcc -O3 -o ldak6.3 ldak_nomkl_noqsopt.c -lblas -llapack -lm -lz -lzstd
 ```
-If succcessful, you should have created a file called ldak6.3, which you can then run by typing
+If successful, you should have created a file called ldak6.3, which you can then run by typing
 ```
 chmod a+x ldak6.3
 ./ldak6.3